Johannes Helstone: Biography

-Helstone was born on the Moravian mission Berg en Dal on 11 January 1853.
+Helstone was born on the Moravian mission Berg en Dal on 11 January 1853 to Proserpina Ulm and Doris Nicolaas Helstone.
+He was born enslaved and was granted freedom at age ten, when the Dutch abolished slavery.
 He was named Nicodemus Johannes Helstone, but used the name Johannes or Johannes Nicolaas.
 At the age of 14, he was sent to Paramaribo for a teaching degree.
 His musical talents were noted by Heinrich Williger, the head teacher, who arranged that he could continue his studies at the Royal Conservatory of Music of Leipzig.
+He followed piano theory and composition under Alfred Richter, the son of Ernst Richter.
 In 1894, Helstone graduated cum laude.

+In 1891, he married Remiline ('Millie') Uckerman, a Surinamese sopranist and piano teacher.
+The couple divorced in 1899.

 Helstone received several offers to work abroad, but decided to return to Suriname.
 Musically, he was active as a composer, pianist, and organist.
 Professionally, Helstone was a teacher, and a church organist.

 In 1899, his unpublished compositions and two pianos were lost in a fire.

 Musical career

 In 1906, Helstone wrote the opera Het Pand der Goden.
+It premiere was on 10 May 1906 in Paramaribo.
 The opera received positive reviews in Suriname.
 He translated the opera to German, and toured Germany, France and Austria where the opera was well received.
 Helstone received several job offers which he declined.

 Other musical works include psalms, a mazurka brillante (1889), a toccata, Prinses Juliana Mars (1903) in honour of the birth of Princess Juliana, Emancipatie Mars (1913) and many songs in Dutch and German.